Distributionally Robust Stochastic Optimization with Wasserstein Distance: Discussions

-We perform a numerical test of which setup is similar to \citet{Wang2015Likelihood} and \citet{ben2013robust}.
-We set $b=h=1$, $\bar{B}=100$, and $N\in\{50,500\}$ representing small and large datasets.
-The data is then generated from $Binomial(100,0.5)$ and $Geometric(0.1)$ truncated on $[0,100]$.
-For a fair comparison, we estimate the radius of the ambiguity set such that it covers the underlying distribution with probability greater than $95\%$.
+We present numerical examples of which the setup is similar to that in \citet{Wang2015Likelihood} and \citet{ben2013robust}.
+Let $b = h = 1$, $B = 100$, and $N \in \{50,500\}$ representing small and large datasets.
+Random data are generated from Binomial$(100,0.5)$ and Geometric$(0.1)$ truncated on $[0,100]$.
+We estimate the radius of the ambiguity set such that it covers the underlying distribution with probability greater than $0.95$ (see Appendix C).

-When the underlying distribution is Binomial, intuitively, the symmetry of Binomial distribution and $b=h=1$ implies that the optimal initial inventory level is close to $\bar{B}/2=50$, and the corresponding worst-case distribution should be similar to a mixture distribution with two modes, representing high and low demand respectively.
-This intuition is consistent with the solid curves in Figure (\ref{fig:newsvendor500bino})(\ref{fig:newsvendor50bino}), representing the worst-case distribution in Wasserstein ambiguity set.
-In addition, their tail distributions are smooth and reasonable for both small and large datasets.
-In contrast, if Burg entropy is used to define the ambiguity set (dashed curves in Figure (\ref{fig:newsvendor500bino})(\ref{fig:newsvendor50bino})), the worst-case distribution has disconnected support, and is not symmetric.
-There is a large spike on the boundary $100$, corresponding to the ``popping'' behavior mentioned in \citet{doi:10.1287/educ.2015.0134}.
-Especially when the dataset is small, the spike is huge, which makes the solution too conservative.
+When the underlying distribution is Binomial, the symmetry of the Binomial distribution and $b = h = 1$ implies that the optimal initial inventory level is close to $50$.
+Intuitively, the corresponding worst-case distribution should make provision for both the possibility of high demand and the possibility of low demand.
+This intuition is consistent with the worst-case distributions in the Wasserstein ambiguity set, shown by the solid curves in Figures~(\ref{fig:newsvendor500bino})--(\ref{fig:newsvendor50bino}).
+The tails of these worst-case distributions are heavy on both the high side and the low side, and are quite smooth and reasonable for both small and large datasets.
+In contrast, if Burg entropy is used to define the ambiguity set, then the worst-case distributions have disconnected support, as shown by the dashed curves in Figures~(\ref{fig:newsvendor500bino})--(\ref{fig:newsvendor50bino}).
+There is a large spike on the boundary $B = 100$, displaying the ``popping'' behavior mentioned in \citet{doi:10.1287/educ.2015.0134}.
+Especially when the dataset is small, the worst-case spike is huge, which makes the solution too conservative.

-When the underlying distribution is Geometric, intuitively, the worst-case distribution should have one spike for low demand and a heavy tail for high demand.
-Again, this is consistent with the worst-case distribution in Wasserstein ambiguity set (solid curves in Figure (\ref{fig:newsvendor500geo})(\ref{fig:newsvendor50geo})).
-While using Burg entropy (dashed curves in Figure (\ref{fig:newsvendor500geo})(\ref{fig:newsvendor50geo})), the tail has unrealistic spikes on the boundary.
-For distribution with unbounded support, the tail distribution is very sensitive to our choice of truncation threshold $\bar{B}$.
-Hence, the conclusion for this numerical test is that Wasserstein ambiguity set is likely to yield a more reasonable, robust and realistic worst-case distribution.
+When the underlying distribution is Geometric, the worst-case distributions in the Wasserstein ambiguity set make provision for both the possibility of high demand and the possibility of low demand with fairly smooth variation of probability in between, as shown by solid curves in Figures~(\ref{fig:newsvendor500geo})--(\ref{fig:newsvendor50geo}).
+As before, if Burg entropy is used, then the tail has unrealistic spikes on the boundary, and thus the worst-case distribution is very sensitive to the somewhat arbitrary choice of truncation value $B$.
+In these examples the Wasserstein ambiguity set seems to yield a more reasonable worst-case distribution.